 In 2006, Dream a Dream was struggling to measure the impact of its Life Skills Programmes.
-The organization looked at standardised scales around the world and either they measure specific life skills or they were not contextual to disadvantaged communities.
+The organization looked at standardized scales around the world and either they measured specific life skills or they were not contextual to disadvantaged communities.
 Hence, the organization explored the idea of developing an assessment scale of its own.
-Working with Clinical Psychologists from the UK – Dr. Fiona Kennedy and Dr. David Pearson, led to the development of the Dream Life Skills Assessment Scale (DLSAS) which was launched in 2008 and published in 2014.
+Working with Clinical Psychologists from the UK – Dr. Fiona Kennedy and Dr. David Pearson, led to the development of the Life Skills Assessment Scale (LSAS) which was launched in 2008 and published in 2014.

-This assessment tool was designed as a simple obervation based scale to be used by a facilitator of life skills programmes.
-The scale assesses 5 core life skills – a) Ability to take initiative b) Ability to interact with one another c) Ability to solve problems d) Ability to manage conflict e) Ability to understand and follow instructions using a 5-point Likert scale.
+This assessment tool was designed as a simple observation based scale to be used by a facilitator of life skills programmes.
+The scale assesses 5 core life skills – a) Ability to take initiative b) Ability to interact with one another c) Ability to solve problems d) Ability to manage conflict e) Ability to understand and follow instructions, using a 5-point Likert scale.

-• Measuring programme impact - finding out how effective interventions are at increasing Life Skills among disadvantaged children.
+• Measuring programme impact - finding out how effective interventions are at increasing Life Skills among disadvantaged children/youth.

-• Getting a skills profile for an individual child - looking at five different Life Skills to see relative strengths in an individual child.
+• Getting a skills profile for an individual child/youth - looking at five different Life Skills to see relative strengths in an individual child/youth.

-• Comparing how one child compares with the average scores for their age group.
+• Comparing how one child/youth compares with the average scores for their age group.

-• Allocating a child to the programme best for them.
+• Allocating a child/youth to the programme best for them.

 • Comparing one programme with another - discover which Life Skills are best developed by a given programme.

-• Feedback on progress - leting stakeholders (donors, parents, teachers, carers, children) see progress visually.
+• Feedback on progress - letting stakeholders (donors, parents, teachers, carers, children, youth) see progress visually.

 • NGOs - Give feedback to stakeholders, inform programme strategy and maximise effectiveness.